kjiwa/uw-course-catalog/README.md

 * Seattle: http://www.washington.edu/students/crscat/
 * Tacoma: http://www.washington.edu/students/crscatt/

-Each department web page is analyzed with a DOM parser and regular expressions for course codes, names, credits, areas of knowledge, and prerequisites.
+Each department web page is analyzed with a DOM parser and regular expressions for course codes, names, credits, areas of knowledge, prerequisites, and quarters during which the course is offered.

 The ```--campus``` and ```--department_link``` command line flags may be used to limit the data extracted by the script.
 Use the ```--help``` flag for more details.